-- 12. Chapter III of the proposal addresses the architecture for NIS cooperation.
-According to the Presidency, all Member States acknowledge that through some kind of cooperation, similar, enhanced levels of NIS preparedness could be achieved throughout the EU, which could possibly also help facilitating a common and coordinated response to NIS challenges if and where the need arises.
-Views need to materialise further, however, on how such strategic/policy cooperation network should look like and on what its bearing would be, if at all, on providing coordinated operational responses to national, and possibly cross-border, cyber incidents. - 13.
-With regard to article 8 ("cooperation network"), the Presidency believes that delegations generally support the following approach: - The Directive should set out a policy/strategic approach with regard to the cooperation network (or 'group') which, on the one hand, builds upon the capacities to be developed under Chapter II above, while, on the other hand and where appropriate, gives guidance for the working out of detailed modalities for operational cooperation in the relevant instances. - The focus of a response in case of emergency is the responsibility of national bodies, such as the CERTs and/or competent authorities, and, where necessary in (cross-border) cases yet to be further specified, further voluntary cooperation could take place in an operational cooperation community comprising all the 28 national CERTs, possibly facilitating a coordinated EU response. - Peer reviews of capabilities and preparedness by the cooperation network should take place on a voluntary basis - 14.
-Concerning article 9 ("secure information sharing system"), the Presidency has noted little support from Member States for setting mandatory requirements in the Directive for sharing (commercially sensitive or confidential) information in the cooperation network, for the setting up or operation of a dedicated secure infrastructure, and as regards the proposed role the Commission would play in this context.
-Taking the above mentioned into account, the Presidency believes that a re-drafting of this article should be done along the following line: - The Directive should not contain any mandatory requirements for the sharing of information and the text of article 9 should reflect this or, alternatively, the article could be deleted, considering that non-sensitive and non-classified information could be exchanged in the cooperation network or relevant information could be exchanged by CERTs and/or the competent authorities.
+11. Chapter III of the proposal addresses the architecture for NIS cooperation.
+According to the Presidency, all Member States acknowledge that through some kind of cooperation, similar, enhanced levels of NIS preparedness could be achieved throughout the EU, which would also facilitate a common and coordinated response to NIS challenges if and where the need arises.
+Views need to materialise further, however, on how such strategic/policy cooperation network should look like and on what its bearing would be, if at all, on providing coordinated operational responses to national, and possibly cross-border, cyber incidents.

+- 12. With regard to article 8 ("cooperation network"), the Presidency believes that delegations generally support the following approach: - The Directive should set out a policy/strategic approach with regard to the cooperation network which, on the one hand, builds upon the capacities to be developed under Chapter II above, while, on the other hand and where appropriate, gives guidance for the working out of detailed modalities for operational cooperation, the latter already being dealt with elsewhere (e.g. ENISA, CERTs). - The focus of a response in case of emergency should be by national capabilities, such as the CERTs and/or competent authorities, and, where necessary in (cross-border) cases yet to be further specified, further voluntary cooperation could take place in an operational cooperation community comprising all the 28 national CERTs with the aim to provide a coordinated EU response. - Peer reviews of capabilities and preparedness by the cooperation network should take place on a voluntary basis - 13.
+Concerning article 9 ("secure information sharing system"), the Presidency has noted that most Member States are against setting mandatory requirements in the Directive for sharing (commercially sensitive) information in the cooperation network and against the setting up or operation of a dedicated secure infrastructure.
+Delegations have also raised serious concerns with regard to the proposed role that the Commission would play in this context.
+Taking the above mentioned into account, the Presidency believes that a re-drafting of this article should be done along the following line: - The Directive should not contain any mandatory requirements for the sharing of information and the text of article 9 should reflect this or, alternatively, the article could be deleted, considering that non-sensitive and non-classified information could be exchanged in the cooperation network or relevant information could be exchanged by CERTs.